Codecademy/docs/content/swift/concepts/dictionaries/terms/values/values.md

 ---
 Title: '.values'
-Description: 'Returns a collection containing all the values of the dictionary.'
+Description: 'Returns a collection containing all the values in a dictionary.'
 Subjects:
   - 'Computer Science'
   - 'iOS'
-  - 'Mobile Development'
 Tags:
   - 'Dictionary'
   - 'Methods'
   - 'Properties'
+  - 'Values'
 CatalogContent:
   - 'learn-swift'
   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.values`** property in Swift is used to access a collection of all the values stored in a key-value dictionary.
+The **`.values`** property in Swift is used to access a [collection](https://www.codecademy.com/resources/docs/swift/collections) of all the values stored in a key-value dictionary.

 ## Syntax